Ethiopian hare: Status and conservation

 Since 1996, the status of the Ethiopian hare has been data deficient on the IUCN Red List of Endangered Species.
 This is because even though it is widespread species, very little is known about its status and ecology.
 The current state of its population trend is unclear.
 There are no known threats to the species.
-It occurs in the Abijatta-Shalla National Park and the Gambela National Park.
+It occurs in the Abijatta-Shalla National Park and the Gambella National Park.
+It is currently rated as a least concern species by the International Union for Conservation of Nature since 2019.